-Exchanging of contracts is a big moment as it is the point the deposit is paid and your home is officially sold!
-Completion date is the day when you will need to move out of your house and into your new home if you have purchased one.
+The exchanging of contracts is a big moment as it is the point at which the deposit is paid and your home is officially sold.
+The completion date is the final day by which you must have moved out of the property.

 Buying a New Build property

-If you are considering purchasing a New Build, this guide will help you through the process which is slightly different.
-We also have a specific new build team who will gladly guide you through the process with ease.
+If you are considering purchasing a New Build, this guide will help you.
+Since the process is slightly different, we have a specialised team who will gladly support you with your purchase.

 We have written about all the things to consider before releasing equity from your home , take a look here to find out more.